Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Sample selection and proposed observations

 Therefore, we have assembled a sample of 200 stars (140 Be, 60 Bn) that are representative of the general population.
-Histograms describing this sample are shown in Fig.~\ref{fig:ST_hist} (spectral type) and Fig.~\ref{fig:brightness_hist} (V magnitude and UV flux).
-Fig.~\ref{fig:brightness_hist} also shows the expected SNR in channel 1 and 2 over the range in UV flux for the sample for 10 minute and 60 minute exposures.
+Histograms describing this sample are shown in Figure~\ref{fig:ST_hist} (spectral type) and Figure~\ref{fig:brightness_hist} (V magnitude and UV flux).
+Figure~\ref{fig:brightness_hist} also shows the expected SNR in Polstar's channel 1 and 2 (see Subsection~\ref{uvobservations} for details about these channels) over the range in UV flux for the sample for 10 minute and 60 minute exposures.

-This sample includes 19 of the so-called $\gamma$ Cas analogues, which are a sub-class of Be stars \citep[\textit{e.g.}][]{Naze2018}.
-These systems emit a characteristic X-ray spectrum, but otherwise resemble perfectly typical Be stars. $\gamma$ Cas analogues are only found among the early-type Be stars ($\leq$B3).
-One class of scenarios to explain this peculiarity relies on the presence of evolved companions \citep{Murakami1986, Postnov2017, Langer2020}, but up to now, the presence of companions has been indirectly detected only for two cases ($\gamma$ Cas and $\pi$ Aqr) through the motion of the primary, Be, star and the nature of the companion remains debated.
+This sample includes 19 of the so-called $\gamma$ Cas analogues, which are a sub-class of Be stars \citep[\textit{e.g.,}][]{Naze2018}.
+These systems emit particularly hard and bright X-rays, but otherwise resemble perfectly typical Be stars. $\gamma$ Cas analogues have only been found among the early-type Be stars ($\leq$B3).
+One scenario to explain this peculiarity relies on the presence of evolved companions \citep{Murakami1986, Postnov2017, Langer2020}.
+Up to now, the presence of companions has been indirectly detected for at least eight cases through the motion of the primary, Be, star \citep[and references therein]{Naze2022}.
+While the data indicate low masses for the companions, their exact nature remains unclear and debated.
 Polstar can address this question via direct detection and characterization (or upper limits) of any UV-luminous companions.

-Also included are the 15 confirmed Be+sdO binaries (with direct detection of the sdO star in UV spectroscopy).
-These systems serve as a ``ground truth'' for sdO recovery and characterization.
+Also included in our sample are the 15 confirmed Be+sdO binaries (with direct detection of the sdO star in UV spectroscopy).
+These systems serve as a control group for sdO recovery and characterization.
 In the majority of these, only a few UV spectra of sufficient quality have been obtained, and additional observations are thus needed to sample the orbital period.
-Tight constraints on the stellar and orbital properties of these systems are expected.
+Tight constraints on the stellar and orbital properties of these systems are expected from our study.